You may have heard of cash offers. What is a cash offer on a house? Here’s how they work and how you can benefit.

 Cash offers can come from several types of cash homebuyers, including:

 - Investors: It’s possible that an individual or a business known as an Equity Purchasing Company will see your home as an attractive investment and make an all-cash offer.
-This is especially common with distressed properties.
-In 2019, 56% of flipped homes were bought with all cash.
+In the first quarter of 2021, 59% of flipped homes were bought with all cash.

 - Individuals: In some cases, you might find a buyer who doesn’t need to take out a mortgage to purchase your home.
 They’ll make a cash offer to avoid financing charges.
 It could be because they’re wealthy or because they have enough cash from the sale of their previous home.
 Many retirees also prefer to use their retirement nest egg rather than taking out a loan.

 - Sundae: Like a cash offer from an iBuyer, Sundae provides you with the opportunity to skip the listing process.
 But Sundae is different from an iBuyer in several key ways.
-Unlike iBuyers who offer you one number but then reduce that at closing, the price you receive from an investor on the Sundae marketplace is the price that you get.
-And while iBuyers often reject the most aging, distressed homes, Sundae has a soft spot for homes that need extra TLC.
+Unlike iBuyers who offer you one number but then reduce that at closing, the price you receive from an investor on Sundae’s marketplace is the price that you get.

 Also consider: Is Sundae Right for You?